Battle Angel Alita

-The series is set in the post-apocalyptic future and focuses on Alita ("Gally" in the original Japanese version, and several other countries), a female cyborg who has lost all memories and is found in a junkyard by a cybernetics doctor who rebuilds and takes care of her.
+The series is set in the post-apocalyptic future and focuses on Alita ("Gally" in the Japanese version, and several other countries), a female cyborg who has lost all memories and is found in a junkyard by a cybernetics doctor who rebuilds and takes care of her.
 She discovers that there is one thing she remembers, the legendary cyborg martial art Panzer Kunst, which leads to her becoming a Hunter Warrior, or bounty hunter.
 The story traces Alita's attempts to rediscover her past and the characters whose lives she impacts on her journey.
-The manga series is continued in Battle Angel Alita: Last Order and Battle Angel Alita: Mars Chronicle.
+The manga series continued with Battle Angel Alita: Last Order and Battle Angel Alita: Mars Chronicle.